How to Calculate Earnings for a Business

 The earnings definition is simple, but the concept of earnings has many uses.

 The earnings of an individual are money that person receives for work or business ownership.

-The earnings of a business are the same as its net income or its profit.
-Either term means the same thing.
+The earnings of a business are the same as its net income or profit.
+These terms all mean essentially the same thing.

 Why Earnings Are Important

 Earnings are an important measure for public companies (those that offer shares of stock to the public) because investors base investment decisions on earnings, and stock price is based on earnings.
 While earnings reports must be taken in context, earnings per share are the best way to measure the value of a company's stock.